 - Difficulty eating

 That last point can affect anyone with even slightly crooked teeth; if the teeth aren’t correctly aligned, it’s harder to clean them properly.
 This, in turn, means a greater likelihood of plaque buildup leading to tooth decay.
 A thorough oral health regime can help manage this risk.

-Of course, appearance is also an important factor for many people.
+Of course, appearance is also an important factor for many people, as this BBC article shows.
 Those who aren’t blessed with a perfect smile can be self-conscious about their teeth, and may opt to get them straightened even if there isn’t a medical need to do so.

 We have a separate guide which covers the different types of malocclusion (bite misalignment).
 Here you can read about which malocclusions pose a medical risk, what causes crooked teeth in the first place, and possible treatments.